dlion/domenicoluciani/_posts/2024-05-07-create-dns-resolver.md

 * Went deeper into binary protocols and how they work
     * And how to fill a structure with binary data in Go.
 * The [DNS RFC](https://datatracker.ietf.org/doc/html/rfc1035) is super clear (well done authors!)
-* Testing saved me from a lot of debugging time
+* Testing and ChatGPT saved me from a lot of debugging time

 Are you interested in one of these things?
 Then keep reading! 🕵🏻‍♂️

 ## Step 0

-For this challenge, I decided to use Go and I tried to use a Test Driven Development approach as usual, even tho not completely since my goal wasn't to apply it perfectly but to have a good simple design.
+For this challenge, I decided to use Go and I tried to use a Test Driven Development approach as usual, even tho not completely since my goal wasn't to apply it perfectly but to have a good simple design. 🙏🏻

 ## Step 1
 This step is about creating a query message that we have to send to the name server, composed of these fields:

 1. A header.
-2. A questions section.
+2. A question section.
 3. An answer section.
 4. An authority section.
 5. An additional section.